-Love it or Leave It - Stop Buying Bullshit
+Love it or Leave It - 4 Questions to Make Better Buying Easy

 We all have them.
 Those possessions that we remember loving when we bought them.
 We needed them.
 We had to have them.

 Looking back it feels invasion of the body snatchers-esque, like a shopping walk-in took over, or at least some sort of hypnotic trance lured us into buying these now unwanted, remorse filled vessels occupying space in our lives/closets/homes and reminding us of the folly of our shopping strategies.